Cardano (blockchain platform): Legal status and regulation

-In 2023, the SEC issued a complaint against the cryptocurrency exchange Kraken for offering unregistered securities (in violation of the Securities Act) and promising returns on investment for staking in proof-of-stake cryptocurrencies including Cardano.
-Without any admission of wrongdoing, Kraken agreed to pay a $30 million dollar fine and halt its staking program in response.
+In 2023, the Securities and Exchange Commission (SEC), a US regulator, issued a complaint against the cryptocurrency exchange Kraken for offering unregistered securities (in violation of the Securities Act) and promising returns on investment for staking in multiple proof-of-stake cryptocurrencies, including Cardano.
+Without any admission of wrongdoing, Kraken agreed to pay a fine of $30 million and halt its staking program in response.